MrR0807/Notes/understanding-parquet-file.md

 To parse the binary data, I have to go through the fields in the order that they appear in the schema and use the schema to tell me the datatype of each field.
 This means that the binary data can only be decoded correctly if the code reading the data is using the exact same schema as the code that wrote the data.
 This is how Avro manages to shrink the size of the data further - there are no indication of field id or field type.

 The encoding simply consists of values concatenated together.
 A string is just a length prefix followed by UTF-8 bytes, but there’s nothing in the encoded data that tells you that it is a string.
 It could just as well be an integer, or something else entirely.
-By the way, an integer is encoded using a zig-zag encoding.
+By the way, an integer is encoded using a variable-length zig-zag (same as Thrift).

 NOTE!
 In provided code example I have chose to explicitly use specific methods to write and read Avro bytes.
 However, Avro library takes care of reading data out of the box without being this verbose.

 Let's examine each encoded value separately.

 * `36` - as stated per documentation, for "int and long values are written using variable-length zig-zag coding".
-Once again, we can use `ThriftHelperUtils` to decode this value as so: ` `
+Once again, we can use `ThriftHelperUtils` to decode this value as so: `System.out.println(readI64(Hex.decodeHex("36")));`.
+It will print `27`.
-* 06
-* 666f6f
+* `06` -

-Running this method with value `27` will print Hex value of `36`.
-This is the first number of Avro sequence in Hex.

-The string is encoded immediately after: `06666f6f`.
-As stated before, string is represented by lenght prefix followed by UTF-8 bytes.
-06 lenght prefix represents value 3.
-Again, this has been encoded with zigzag.
-While the remaining `666f6f` can be decoded with a single line: `System.out.println(new String(Hex.decode("666f6f")));`.
-It will print `foo` as expected.
+* `666f6f` - this should be familiar from other section and it stands for "foo" in UTF-8 (you can check with `System.out.println(new String(Hex.decode("666f6f")));`).

 **BIG TODO**